aws-samples/eks-workshop-v2/website/docs/security/pod-security-standards/Baseline.md

 What if we want to restrict the permissions that a Pod can request?
 For example the `privileged` permissions we provided to the assets Pod in the previous section can be dangerous, allowing an attacker access to the hosts resources outside of the container.

 The Baseline PSS is a minimally restrictive policy which prevents known privilege escalations.
-Lets add labels to the `assets` Namespace to enable it:
+Let's add labels to the `assets` Namespace to enable it:

 ```kustomization
 security/pss-psa/baseline-namespace/namespace.yaml